Satoshi Nakamoto - The Creation of Bitcoin

 - $1,000 in November 2013

 - $20,000 in December 2017

 - $50,000 in February 2021

 To this day, it is still not clear who Satoshi Nakamoto really is.
 There are many rumors circulating on the internet about what may have happened to him, as well as who is behind this pseudonym.

 Bitcoin was growing when WikiLeaks started accepting donations with Bitcoin in 2010.
 Also, one of the co-developers of Bitcoin, Gavin Andresen, had participated in a radio program where he was going to talk about Bitcoin, and announced that he had made an appointment at the CIA to give a presentation on Bitcoin.

 So, all in all, Bitcoin was getting bigger and better known.
-This may have been reason for Satoshi Nakamoto to step out of the limelight.
-When he recognized that Bitcoin could play a big role within the world, he may have preferred not to be linked to it.
+This may have been the reason for Satoshi Nakamoto stepped out of the limelight.
+When he recognized that Bitcoin could play a big role in the world, he may have preferred not to be linked to it.